 Delta Hotels by Marriott Winnipeg

-Edison was born and raised from Vancouver BC; it truly represents his view and style and culinary perspective.
+Edison was born and raised in Vancouver BC; it truly represents his view and style and culinary perspective.
 Edison had early aspirations of being a Hotel GM, but cooking is his true love; which he confirmed at his last tenure as the Executive Restaurant Chef at The Deck Kitchen & Bar in Richmond.
 Throughout his career, Edison has worked with Bocuse D’or Past Laurates through Hyatt, Hilton, Marriott, Fairmont & Delta Hotels.
 Edison loves food and everything that comes with.
 Recently appointed Executive Chef of Delta Hotels by Marriott Winnipeg, he hopes to be an addition to the already vibrant food scene in Winnipeg.

 The Grove Pub & Restaurant